What is meant by Surface Finishing?

 - Sputter deposition

 What are surface finishing tools?

 From the above, it is clear that various tools are used for the surface finishing process.
 Some of those surface finishing tools are: Grinding, Blending, and Polishing Machines, Beveling Machines, Sheet Metal Deburring Machines, Chamfering Machines, Surface Finishing Abrasives & Accessories.

 The surface finish is quantified by a unit called surface roughness.
 Surface roughness provides the deviation from the ideal surface form and represents the surface smoothness.
 Surface roughness is very important in engineering applications.
 Rough surfaces wear out easily and have greater friction coefficients.

 The surface roughness of a surface finishing process is usually provided by average roughness (Ra) or root mean square roughness (Rq).
-The most common measure of surface roughness is Ra and widely used in engineering applications.
+The most common measure of surface roughness is Ra and is widely used in engineering applications.
 A smaller value of Ra represents a smoother surface finish.
 Surface Roughness Ra provides the arithmetic mean deviation in micro-meters or micro-inches.
 The Ra surface finishing chart is also one of the most used for absolute values.
 In a normal sense, whenever machinists talk about “surface finish,” they usually refer to surface roughness.